-All Infectious Disease fellows participate in a longitudinal experience designed to introduce the fellow to the concepts of infection control and prevention and develop the analyze outbreaks and design interventions.
+All Infectious Disease fellows participate in a longitudinal experience designed to introduce the fellow to the concepts of infection control and prevention.
+Fellows should be able to develop outbreak analysis and design interventions.
 Fellows are expected to attend infection control and antimicrobial stewardship committee meetings, attend didactic sessions on basic principles of infection control and prevention, participate in the SHEA course (either online or in-person) and participate in a quality improvement project.
 This rotation does not have direct patient care responsibilities.